• Skip to primary navigation

 To Prepare Stuffing:

-• While the peppers are cooking, start making the stuffing.
-In a medium pot, add the quinoa to 2 cups of low-boiling water (add a pinch of salt).
-Put lid on top.
-Cook until liquid is gone and quinoa is fluffy.
-This usually takes about 15 minutes to cook.
-Remove from heat and fluff with fork.
-Set aside.
+• While peppers roast, prepare stuffing.
+In a medium pot, cook quinoa in 2 cups of low-boiling water with a pinch of salt, covered, until water is absorbed and quinoa is fluffy, about 15 minutes.
+Fluff with a fork and set aside.

-• Add mushrooms and sauté until they are tender and slightly browned, about 4-6 minutes.
+• Add mushrooms and cook until tender and browned, 4-6 minutes.

-• Add the tomato paste, garlic and spices, sauté for 30-60 seconds until fragrant.
+• Add the tomato paste and spices, sauté for 30-60 seconds until fragrant.

-• Divide stuffing mixture evenly among peppers, gently packing it down and making sure to fully fill each pepper.
-Place them upright on the large rimmed baking sheet.
-Leave 1-inch between each pepper.
-Bake until quinoa is lightly browned and crispy on top, about 15-20 minutes.
+• Stuff peppers evenly with mixture, packing it down, and arrange upright on a baking sheet with space between each.
+Bake until quinoa is lightly browned and crispy on top, 15-20 minutes.

 Notes